FELLOWSHIP ADMISSION COURSE (Modules 3 and 4)

 Workshops and Seminars

-The course fees include the cost of this workshop, excluding travel costs, which costs are for the candidate’s own expense.
+The course fees include the cost of these workshops but exclude travel costs, which costs are for the candidate’s own expense.

 Examinations will be written annually during November.
 The Module 3 examination is closed book.
 The Module 4 examination consists of 2 papers, both of which are open book.
 The examination venues will, subject to demand, be held in the major cities and towns but the Secretariat will communicate this with the candidates closer to the time.

 The course fees (inclusive of VAT) are: